 My work on BMW involved everything from on-line viral videos, content development, social and digital initiatives, outdoor, print, TV, radio, retail, events and promotion, and collateral.
-I also wrote strategic briefs and worked hand in hand with the planners and clients to formalize model launches and the overall brand advertising.
 A true 360-degree role, and one that helped the brand reach all-time sales figures.

 To launch the groundbreaking K 1200 R, which packed 163 hp, we created this viral video:

 Print and outdoor completed the picture, touting the fact that this was the first BMW bike with true Japanese performance.

 To launch the F 800 S, we interwove footage of a stunt rider with an old motorcycle safety film.

 Teaser ads directed riders to a microsite where riders could register to win the bike.

-With BMW Motorcycles reaching unheard of levels of performance, we did a high energy brand spot to reflect their new aggressiveness:
+With BMW Motorcycles reaching unheard of levels of performance, we did a high energy brand spot:

 This spot showcased the 173 hp K 1200 S, the fastest BMW bike of all time.

 I also supervised the development of the first community web site for BMW riders, BMW XPLOR, planning its entire structure, user interface, design and copy.

 The site featured everything from blogs, Google maps, videos and photography galleries, tech tips, forums, event info, as well as individual rider pages.
-It was an instant success, with 7,000 registered users, 1,300 galleries, and 350 blogs in its first four months.
+In its first four months, we had 7,000 registered users, 1,300 galleries, and 350 blogs.

-In addition to writing all the product copy about the bikes on www.bmwmotorcycles.com, I created content and advertorial pieces defining the BMW moto-lifestyle:
+In addition to writing all the product copy on www.bmwmotorcycles.com, I created content and advertorial pieces defining the BMW moto-lifestyle: